Asphalt shingles are popular with consumers not only because they look good, but also because they are durable and affordable.

 - Chalk line

-- Universal knife (for cutting felts and blanket rolls)
+- Knife with hooked blade (for cutting felts and blanket rolls)

 - Roofing hammer and/or pneumatic nailer